bloom-solutions/stellar_lookout-rails/README.md

 class ProcessStellarOperation
   def self.call(op)
     # You can do what you want here. `op` that is passed is a `StellarLookout::Operation`.
+    # This is executed within a controller request.
+If you will be doing anything heavy, enqueue it to a background worker.
   end
 end
 ```